-While the College's mission statement has been stable over a long period of time, we are continuously reviewing and revising our shorter term goals, embodied in a series of 5-year strategic plans (SP).
+While the College's mission statement has been stable over a long period of time, we are continuously reviewing and revising our shorter-term goals, embodied in a series of 5-year strategic plans (SP).
 We are in the second year of implementation of our current 5-year plan.
 Like the prior plans, our current plan was developed through an open and inclusive process described below.
 To provide context for our current set of strategic goals, it helps to see where we came from through a brief review of the prior plan.
 The 2008-2013 plan is outlined in Figure 10 below.
-The topmost goal (the red bar in the figure) was realized in 2013, when the College was ranked 2nd in the nation by Washington Monthly as a "Best Bang for the Buck" College; QC remained near the top of this ranking for several years after and fell in the rankings somewhat after the methodology was substantially changed.
-Overall, 63 faculty/staff committees identified numerous desired outcomes that were referenced in our 2012 Periodic Review Report, Appendix A.6 [A120].
+The topmost goal (the red bar in the figure) was realized in 2013, when the College was ranked 2nd in the nation by Washington Monthly as a "Best Bang for the Buck" College.

-As the 2008-2013 plan (Appendix C.3 [A121]) neared completion, work began under the leadership of then President James Muyskens on developing the 2013-2018 plan.
-The College held town hall meetings and an off-campus retreat in which over 100 faculty and staff participated, and solicited contributions from numerous subcommittees, all resulting in input on which the current plan is based.
-Implementation began immediately with several initiatives intended to advance strategic goals related to our mission, including the formation of an Enrollment Management Task Force and entry into the ACE Internationalization Lab cohort [9], as described elsewhere in the study.
+Overall, 63 faculty/staff committees involved in 2008-2013 strategic plan identified numerous desired outcomes that were noted in our 2012 Periodic Review Report, Appendix A.6.
+As the 2008-2013 plan (Appendix C.1) neared completion, work began under the leadership of then-President James Muyskens on developing the 2013-2018 plan.
+The College held town hall meetings and an off-campus retreat in which more than 100 faculty and staff participated, and solicited contributions from numerous subcommittees, all resulting in input on which the current plan is based.
+Implementation began immediately with several initiatives intended to advance strategic goals related to our mission, including the formation of an Enrollment Management Task Force and entry into the ACE Internationalization Lab cohort [17], as described elsewhere in the study.

 Figure 9.
-Queens College Strategic Plan 2008-2013 overview
+Queens College Strategic Plan 2008-2013 Overview

-Implementation continued even after President Muyskens retired at the end of 2013 and during the period of Interim leadership.
-President Felix Matos Rodriguez arrived at the College in August 2014 and undertook a review of the 2013-2018 strategic plan.
-President Matos Rodríguez and his cabinet saw ways to refine and restructure that plan while remaining consistent with the existing plan's essential character and themes, and with the College's mission.
+Implementation continued even after President Muyskens retired at the end of 2013 and during the period of interim leadership.
+President Félix Matos Rodríguez arrived at the College in August 2014 and undertook a review of the 2013-2018 strategic plan.
+President Matos Rodríguez and his cabinet saw ways to refine and restructure that plan while remaining consistent with the existing plan's essential character and themes and with the College's mission.
 A revised plan was developed and a draft was disseminated campus-wide.
 Further revisions reflected discussions at a series of well-attended public fora in 2015.
-In December 2015, the Strategic Plan for 2015-2020 (Appendix C.1 [A122]) was published.
+In December 2015, the Strategic Plan for 2015-2020 (Appendix C.2) was published.
 The current strategic plan extracts nine major themes from the College's mission statement, sets four high-level goals for QC over the five-year period, identifies a dozen initiatives that we believe will help us achieve those goals, and lists a set of outcomes we are using to assess how successfully our plan is executed.
-The themes, goals, initiatives and outcome measures are presented in Figures 11 below.
-Pages 14-15 of the current strategic plan present the current status on the outcome measures and sets five-year targets on each - Appendix C.1 [A122].
+Themes, goals, initiatives, and outcome measures are presented in Figures 11 below.
+Pages 14 and 15 of the current strategic plan present the current status of the outcome measures and our five-year targets on each (see Appendix C.2).